zt6597/enthesis-development/README.md

 ___________________________________
-all the sc-RNA seq bam files can be found at https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1142211. some generated analysis rds files were uploaded here.
+all the sc-RNA seq bam files can be found at https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1142211. some generated rds files were uploaded here.

 ___________________________________
-the spatial h5ad file were uploaded here.
+the spatial e14_e15_e16_mice_enthesis_10x_visium_hd.h5ad file were uploaded here.